brentp/methylcode/README.rst

     $ sed -n '2,${p;n;n;n;}' reads.fastq > reads.raw

-This will create a file containing only the sequence. cd into the directory containing the run_bowtie.py script (from the directory containing this file cd into the code/ directory) and run the script with the path to the fasta, the path to the *directory containing the* bowtie executable (which you have already compiled), the reads file and the directory where the output will be sent.::
+This will create a file containing only the sequence. cd into the directory containing the methylcoder.py script (from the directory containing this file cd into the code/ directory) and run the script with the path to the fasta, the path to the *directory containing the* bowtie executable (which you have already compiled), the reads file and the directory where the output will be sent.::

     $ cd code/
-    $ python run_bowtie.py --bowtie=/path/to/bowtie \
+    $ python methylcoder.py --bowtie=/path/to/bowtie \
                             --reads /path/to/reads.raw \
-                           --outdir r/ thaliana_v8.fasta > reads.methylation.txt
+                            --outdir r/   \
+                            thaliana_v8.fasta

-This will create the files specified in `Output`_ above, sending the text to `reads.methylation.txt` and the binary files to, for example: thaliana_v8.fasta.[CHR].methyl.bin where [CHR] is substituted for each chromosome in (in this case) arabidopsis thaliana.
-Once bowtie is run once, it's output is not deleted, and run_bowtie.py will only re-run bowtie if its input has been modified since it was run last. *NOTE* if the `run_bowtie.py` script is called without any options, it will print help and its available commandline arguments.
+This will create the files specified in `Output`_ above, sending the text to `r/methy-data-DATE.txt` where DATE is the current date.
+The binary files will be sent to, for example: thaliana_v8.fasta.[CHR].methyl.bin where [CHR] is substituted by each chromosome in the fasta file.
+Once bowtie is run once, it's output is not deleted, and methylcoder.py will only re-run bowtie if its input has been modified since it was run last. *NOTE* if the `methylcoder.py` script is called without any options, it will print help and its available commandline arguments.